Stop Blowing It: Taking a Holistic Approach to Broadband Planning

 SNG is taking our own steps to do just that.
 From working at local, regional, and federal levels we have developed both quantitative and qualitative measures of the actual and potential impacts from using broadband.
 These measures provide the data to inform smarter investments and help set priorities which are critical for broadband planning that increases local economic competitiveness and quality of life.

 SNG is helping our clients effectively drive availability, social outcomes, and economic development through broadband with this holistic approach.
-We are forging partnerships to expand our broadband data collection and use this information to deliver broadband plans that are customized, comprehensive and strategic in addressing both supply and demand..
-Already we’re delivering this approach with a partner in Tennessee, measuring both supply and demand statewide to uncover innovation gaps and opportunities to drive economic development through broadband (see sidebar).
+We are forging partnerships to expand our broadband data collection and use this information to deliver broadband plans that are customized, comprehensive and strategic in addressing both supply and demand.
+We have already delivered on this approach with the State of Tennessee, measuring both supply and demand statewide to uncover innovation gaps and opportunities to drive economic development through broadband (see the Tennessee Report).
 Our approach enables communities to develop customized and realistic broadband development plans.

 As the number of applications and services delivered over the Internet grows a holistic approach ensures that planners and leaders understand existing gaps, barriers to adoption, and best practice strategies to build potential demand and capture the full benefits from broadband investments.